roguej/Noise-maps/README.md

 #### Enable Terraces
 Switches from an exponential function to a rounding function to change the shape of the generated terrain, creates flatter land
 #### Debug Mode
 Allows the user to adjust the Width, Height, Depth, Scale, Power and Terrace Factor values in play mode.
-Utitilzes the Update method to regenerate the terrain each frame.
-Extremely inefficient, novice users should leave this unchecked
+Utitilzes the Update method to regenerate the terrain each frame. **Extremely inefficient, novice users should leave this option unchecked**

 ## paintTerrain.cs
 Uses the array of Terrain Layers assigned to the Terrain to try and blend them based on the starting and ending heights defined by the user.
 #### Debug Mode
-Allows the user to adjust the starting and ending heights in play mode to customize texture blending.
+Allows the user to adjust the starting and ending heights in play mode to customize texture blending. **Extremely inefficient, novice users should leave this option unchecked**